 Introduction

-is a recursive acronym that stands for: "Aperture is a code
+The name Aperture is a recursive acronym that stands for: "Aperture is a code

 for Particles, Electrodynamics, and Radiative Transfer at Ultra-Relativistic